CITGuru/arpy/README.md

 1. Clone this repo - https://github.com/CITGuru/arpy.git
 2. Head into the arpy directory and do pip install -r `requirements.txt`
-3. Then add the arpy directory to your system path
+3. Then add the arpy core files into the path you are importing it. `arpy.py` and `utils.py`

 #Usage